sagemath/trac_to_gh/Issue 9654.md

 # Issue 9654: implicit_plot does not accept color or rgbcolor as keywords

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9654

 Original creator: olazo